List of Scary Movie (film series) characters: Cody Campbell

-Cody is Cindy's nephew.
+Cody Campbell is Cindy's nephew.
 His mother died after his birth and he was left in Cindy's care.
 His teacher in school was Brenda and he was friends with Sue Logan.
 He has some psychic powers, including clairvoyancy.
 In Scary Movie 4, Cindy tells Tom Logan that he was sent to military school.

-Cody is based off of Aidan Keller from the The Ring and Morgan Hess from Signs.
+Cody is based on Aidan Keller (David Dorfman) from The Ring and Morgan Hess (Rory Culkin) from Signs.